ReyAyanami/billing-engine/CONTRIBUTING.md

 ## License

-MIT License - See [LICENSE](./LICENSE) for details.

-This project is provided as-is for educational purposes.
-Use at your own risk.
+No open-source license is currently provided for this project.
+All rights reserved.
+This project is shared for educational purposes only; use it at your own risk.